 • If you see a dog or pup you like have a chat with one of our Dog Adoption team.
 They can tell you more about the animal and discuss our assessment of their temperament.
 They will help you select the right dog for your situation.
 The next step is to complete a Dog Adoption Questionnaire

 • If you already have a dog on the property the next step will be a dog meeting at the SPCA which will be arranged by the Adoption Team.
-If that goes well one of our Inspectors comes and does a property check.
+If that goes well one of our Dog Team comes and does a property check.
 This is to ensure you have adequate fencing to contain the particular dog on your property.
-You do not need to be at home when the Inspector does their check.
+You do not need to be at home when they come.

 • We will contact you with the decision on the property check and if approval has been given, the adoption process will continue and an appointment made to collect your new companion.